stef-timmermans/YeastLume/README.md

 The first is on data from the same `.tif` movies as the training and validation data, albeit from unseen individual frames.

 The second test set is from unseen `.tif` movies.
-This set can be used to evaluate how the model performs in similar, but not exact conditions as the training data.
+This set can be used to evaluate how the model performs under similar but not identical conditions as the training data.

 1. Pull both sets of remote data (if necessary).
 ```shell